-Claims made under the Scout Insurance Program are managed by AON which assists Scout members liaise with the insurers of the policies to coordinate the exchange of information, advocate the position of Scouts and seek to expedite claims settlements.
+Claims made under the Scout Insurance Program are managed by AON which assists Scout members liaise with the insurers to coordinate the exchange of information, advocate the position of Scouts and seek to expedite claims settlements.
+Completion of a claim form is often required and will be forwarded by AON.

-Please call AON (03 9211 3339) as soon as an incident has occurred or is discovered.
+Please call AON (03 9211 3339) as soon as an incident has occurred or is discovered, you must complete and lodge an incident report before any claim can be submitted.
 AON will provide you with the information required to get the matter resolved as quickly as possible.